 IOWA HEALTH INFORMATION NETWORK (IHIN)

 For patients who receive care with us, the UnityPoint Health ACE may participate in the Iowa Health Information Network ("IHIN"), which is the state health information exchange.
-Iowa law provides that health information, including mental health treatment records and HIV/AIDS testing records, may be shared between providers through the IHIN for treatment purposes without patient consent.
+Iowa law provides that health information, including mental health treatment records and HIV/AIDS testing records, may be shared between providers through the IHIN for treatment, payment or health care operations purposes without patient consent.
 If you do not want to have your health information shared with providers through the IHIN, you may contact the Iowa Department of Public Health or any of our UnityPoint Health ACE privacy officers to obtain information on how you can opt out of the IHIN.
-Please note that the records of all of our patients will be accessible through CIHIE not just the records of patients treated at Iowa facilities or Iowa residents.
-If you do not want your records to be accessed through the IHIN, you may contact the Iowa Department of Public Health or any of our UnityPoint Health ACE privacy officers.
+Please note that the records of all of our patients will be accessible through IHIN, not just the records of patients treated at Iowa facilities or Iowa residents.
 The website for the Iowa Health Information Opt Out at the time of the printing of this Notice is http://www.iowaehealth.org/patient/privacy-security/opt-out/, or you may call Iowa e-Health at 866-924-4636.

 CENTRAL ILLINOIS HEALTH INFORMATION EXCHANGE (CIHIE)